Andy4495/Homemade-CPU/README.md

 | `CASC`   | Call subroutine if Sign flag clear       | ----           |       |
 | `CAVS`   | Call subroutine if Overflow  flag set    | ----           |       |
 | `CAVC`   | Call subroutine if Overflow  flag clear  | ----           |       |

+The `CALL` instruction needs to calculate the "future" PC value at the end of the call sequence (probably 16 bytes later than current PC), and then use the immediate mode of `PUSH` to store the return address to the stack.

+The `RETU` instruction needs pop the return address to `JH` and `JL` and then use the register mode version of the `JUMP` command.

 Index mode instructions may be added later.
 These aren't strictly necessary, but make using arrays a lot easier.